hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_05_EC2_elactic_Compute_Cloud.md

 - 443 = HTTPS - access secured websites
 - 3389 = RDP (Remote Desktop Protocol) - log into a Windows instance

+### Security Groups Hands On

+We can access the inbound rule details from EC2 > Security Groups > some security group > Edit inbound rules.

+Timeouts mostly caused by security group configurations.

+### SSH Overview

+Mac, Linux and Windows 10 have SSH clients installed by default.
+Before Windows 10 we need to install Putty.